-The V2M-MPS2 motherboard provides one VGA connector that supports VGA and CLCD output.
+The MPS2 and MPS2+ FPGA Prototyping Boards provide one VGA connector that supports VGA and CLCD output.

-The VGA connector connects to the VGA controller which connects to general purpose pins on the FPGA.
-The availability of VGA or CLCD depends upon the design which you implement in the FPGA.
+The VGA connector connects to the VGA controller which connects to general-purpose pins on the FPGA.
+The availability of VGA or CLCD depends on the design which you implement in the FPGA.